We’re The Adventure Travel Family

-We ended up in Summit county, Colorado for five months and got a great taste of small town, ski obsessed, mountain living.
-Colorado was amaing for us, but it wasn’t where the money was, nor where Victor could use his talents to the fullest.
+We ended up in Summit County, Colorado for five months and got a great taste of small-town, ski-obsessed, mountain living.
+Colorado was amazing for us, but it wasn’t where the money was for personal training, nor where Victor could use his talents to the fullest.
 And some of us hated living in a house.

 We needed the freedom we felt when we lived in our RV!

 So by December, with the remodel 90% done, we went back home to San Diego where Victor opened up his personal training and tumbling business in Coronado, California again.
 And where Robyn and the kids get to surf, indoor climb, and run this blog.

 - Guide to Tent Camping New Zealand